caetas/CookieCutter/README.md

 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements
-│   ├── requirements.txt      <- The requirements file for reproducing the model analysis environment, e.g. generated with `pip freeze > requirements.txt`
+│   ├── requirements_docker.txt      <- The requirements file for reproducing the model analysis environment, e.g. generated with `pip freeze > requirements.txt`
-│   ├── requirements-dev.txt  <- The requirements file for code formatting and anlysis.
-│   ├── requirements-note.txt <- The requirements file for reproducing the analysis environment using jupyter notebook.
-│   ├── requirements-dempy.txt<- The requirements file for installing dempy.
-│   └── requirements-docs.txt <- The requirements file for building the project's documentation.
 │
 ├── .gitignore         <- A gitignore file specifies intentionally un-tracked files that Git should ignore.
-├── .dvcignore         <- A dvcignore file specifies intentionally un-tracked files that DVC should ignore.
 ├── .dockerignore      <- Files / folders to be ignored for Docker build.
 ├── .envrc             <- Example .envrc file with environment for local development experience.
 ├── .secrets           <- Secrets and credentials should be stored here as environmental variables.